 He holds a BS in engineering mechanics from the University of Michigan, an MS in aeronautics and astronautics from Massachusetts Institute of Technology and an MBA from Harvard Business School.

-Miki is a senior partner in the Tokyo office and leader of the firm's Marketing and Sales practice.
+Miki is a senior partner in the Tokyo office.
+From 2005 though June 2013 she led the firm's Marketing and Sales practice.
 She has served as global leader of the PMI topic and was also head of the Consumer practice for the New York office.
 Since joining BCG in Japan in 1984, she has worked with a wide range of clients, primarily in the consumer goods sectors, including home and personal care, food and beverage, and fashion and luxury.

 At BCG Miki has consulted on a wide array of client issues including growth, profit enhancement, transformation, and organization redesign.
-Since 2005, Miki has been the global leader of the Marketing and Sales practice, focusing on leading the firm's thinking on marketing, sales, pricing, and consumer insight across all industry sectors.
 In 2005 she was named one of the "Top 25 Consultants" by Consulting magazine.

 Miki received her undergraduate degree in Government and East Asian studies from Harvard College (magna cum laude) and her graduate degree in business from Harvard Business School.